SCE-Development/monitoring/system_status/README.md

 <ul style="font-size: 19px;">
     <li>Provide the status information in a clean format</li>
     <li>Provide the status for the last 24 hours as additional information</li>
+    <li>The query target URL is parameterized, you can change it to any URL that can be queried</li>
 </ul>
 <hr>
 <h3>Usage</h3>